 - Form 1952 - Wisconsin Supplement to Financial Report on Form other than Form 308

 Get the Wisconsin Reporting Requirements for your organization.
-And get the list of tax return due dates for nonprofit organizations.
+Contact us for information on tax return due dates for nonprofit organizations.

 Additional Nonprofit Services